rjseymour66/documentation/content/en/docs/golang/io/json.md

 }
 ```
 Struct tags also provide options to hide or omit fields:
-- `-` (hyphon): When you do not want a struct field to appear in output.
+- `-` (hyphen): When you do not want a struct field to appear in output.
 - `omitempty`: Do not create output for the field if the value is empty (the zero value for the field).

 For example: